LZY-SPCA/Evaluation_Platform/README.md

-Frontend of Evaluation_Platform
+# Frontend of Evaluation_Platform
+- A platform designed to manage SAR data, conduct decomposition in a workflow and visualize data
-GUI based on napari project
+- GUI is based on napari project
+- Decomposition API supported by PolSARpro
+- tiff file read supported by GDAL